Guadalupe Mountains and Carlsbad Caverns

 Timberline van shuttle is provided between El Paso and Guadalupe Mountains N.P. prior to and following tour.

 Not included: Airline service to El Paso International Airport, Guide Gratuity.

 Hotel 8:00 am

 In the vast Chihuahuan Desert of western Texas lies an ancient limestone reef that was once buried in a massive inland sea.
-Millions of year ago the area went through an uplifting, then a period of erosion to expose this fossilized reef.
+Millions of years ago the area went through an uplifting, then a period of erosion to expose this fossilized reef.
 These are the Guadalupe Mountains.
 In the area you can find Salt Basin Dunes, rich grassland, conifer forests and a diverse collection of flora and fauna.
-It’s remote location and lack of luxurious amenities makes it one of the least visited National Parks, but the fascinating terrain, variety of trails, and widespread views are so worth a visit.
+Its remote location and lack of luxurious amenities makes it one of the least visited National Parks, but the fascinating terrain, variety of trails, and widespread views are so worth a visit.
 We combine a trip to these mountains with a visit to the nearby Carlsbad Caverns with the largest single cave chamber in North America and a chance to explore the unique limestone reef from below.

 Our tour links with the Big Bend National Park tour, giving the opportunity to thoroughly explore the largest desert in North America – the Chihuahuan Desert.
 The two regions have similarities, but also have vastly different geology and history making them uniquely fascinating.